-Below is the position statement of the American Academy of Optometry and the American Optometric Association on the relationship between vision and dyslexia.
 Children who have been labeled "dyslexic" need to have a complete eye examination by a pediatric optometrist to evaluate their learning-related vision skills to determine to what degree poor visual processing is contributing to the problem.
 For a specialist near you, contact the national certifying board of the College of Optometrists in Vision Development at 1-888-268-3770 or visit their web site at www.covd.org.

 Vision is a fundamental factor in the learning process.
 The three interrelated areas of visual function are:

 1.Visual pathway integrity including eye health, visual acuity and refractive status

 2. THE 3 "PILLARS OF VISION" : Visual efficiency including focusing (seeing clearly), eye teaming (eyes working together to avoid double vision) and tracking (keeping place while reading, visually following a ball, etc.)

 3.Visual information processing including identification and discrimination, spatial awareness, and integration with other senses.

 1. Vision problems can and often do interfere with learning.

 2. People at risk for learning-related vision problems should be evaluated by an optometrist who provides diagnostic and management services in this area.